PoisotLab/ms_metaweb_perspectives/README.md

 **TK** Transfer + embedding graf

+Rather than directly predicting biological rules [see *e.g.* @Pichler2020MacLea for an overview], which may be confounded by the sparse nature of graph data, learning embeddings works in the low-dimensional space that maximizes information about the network structure.

 ![From a low-dimensional figure vector (see @fig:embedding), it is possible to develop predictive approaches.
 Nodes in an ecological network are species, for which we can leverage phylogenetic relatedness [*e.g.* @Strydom2021FooWeb] or